decaporg/decap-cms/website/content/docs/cloudinary.md

 **Note:** The user must be logged in to the Cloudinary account connected to the `api_key` used in your Netlify CMS configuration.

+### Security Considerations
+Although this setup exposes the `cloud_name` and `api_key` publicly via the `/admin/config.yml` endpoint, this information is not sensitive.
+Any integration of the Cloudinary media library requires this information to be exposed publicly.
+To use this library or use the restricted Cloudinary API endpoints, the user must have access to the Cloudinary account login details or the `api_secret` associated with the `cloud_name` and `api_key`.

 ## Netlify CMS configuration options

 The following options are specific to the Netlify CMS integration for Cloudinary: